0x13omb3r/handshake-mailserver/README.md

 The registration process is run completely using a rest/api.
 Currently it is not documented, but you can see all the calls in [python/run_webui.py](python/run_webui.py).

-The registration interface provided in this system is simply a single page javascript webapp that calls this rest/api.
+The registration UI provided in this container is simply a single page javascript webapp that calls this rest/api.